This Christmas Tree Farm Creates Holiday Memories

-Making memories, one tree at a time at Larsen's Christmas tree farm.
+Making Christmas memories, one tree at a time.

 How did this all start?
 Bob: My parents bought the place in 1918.
 It was a chicken farm.
 We went out of the chicken business in 1960 and started growing Christmas trees in 1963.